Miltant/custom-tryhard-display/README.md

+[See the openplanet plugin page here](https://openplanet.dev/plugin/smdashboard), or look for `Shootmania` in-game in the the plugin manager.

 # Additional Tryhard Display for ShootMania Obstacle

 Openplanet script to let the players be able to display labels on their screen.